Refeed day

 • Increases leptin levels and improves thyroid hormones

-• Improves mood and reduces feelings of deprivation from the diet
+• Enhances mood and reduces the feeling of deprivation from the diet

 • Maintains high training performance and preserves muscle mass